tiagopmartins/algorithm-visualizer/README.md

-# Algorithm vizualizer
+# Algorithm visualizer

-A website deidicated to an intuitive, simple and clean `algorithm vizualizer` for pathfinding algorithms.
+A website deidicated to an intuitive, simple and clean `algorithm visualizer` for pathfinding algorithms.

 ## Algorithms